Max Steel: Logo color

 Over the years, Max Steel's logo has varied, while still keeping the same style, the color has varied.

 The logo represented in the TV series featured the words "Max" in orange.
 It also had smaller letters within the letters, which also read "Max."
 These were a burnt orange.
 However, some toys sported different colors; some had the words "Max" in red on the top, and faded to yellow at the bottom; with black words within reading "Max," while others were a more yellow, with less red, and featured the words "Max" within orange.
 However, some were just similar to the TV series'.
-However, for the first movie, the color of "Max" was changed to blue, and stayed that way through "Forces of Nature."
+However, for the first film, the color of "Max" was changed to blue, and stayed that way through "Forces of Nature."
 After the Adrenalink system was introduced, the color of "Max" was changed to green, and featured a lightning bolt through the words (replacing the original "Max" letters within the word "Max").
 The green logo was used until 2013, when Mattel decided to reboot the franchise.
 For the 2013 reboot, the logo was redesigned.
 Now, the "Max" is silver (as opposed to the yellow/orange of the original), while the "Steel" is a glowing blue (as opposed to silver).